Entanglement dynamics of second quantized quantum fields: Conclusion

 The first question, which has to be answered is how is it possible to produce an entangled state of a quantum field.
-The circumstance, which makes this question non-trivial, is that by classical source entangled states cannot be excited.
-Following the straightforward analogy with the canonical quantum mechanical picture one can consider the system of coupled quantum fields.
-We show, however, that if the coupling is linear, i.e. if the total Hamiltonian is a quadratic function of the field operators, the total entanglement conserves and one, at most, can only have the transfer of the entanglement between the coupled fields.
+The circumstance, which motivates this question, is that by a classical source entangled states (in either picture) cannot be reached out of vacuum.
+Moreover, we show that in a system of linearly coupled quantized fields total entanglement (in particle picture) conserves and its dynamics reduces to mere transfer between subsystems.

 The simplest system demonstrating entanglement of initially disentangled states is the two-mode boson field with self-interaction.
-Reformulating the problem using the formalism of Schwinger's model of angular momentum we show that there is the direct relation between $J$, the magnitude of the average angular momentum $\aver{\mathbf{J}}$ and the concurrence.
-More specifically, the states with maximum possible magnitude of the average angular momentum are disentangled and those with $J=0$ are completely entangled, meaning that the SPDM is proportional to the identity matrix.
+Reformulating the problem using the formalism of Schwinger's model of angular momentum we show that there is the direct relation between $J$, the magnitude of the average angular momentum $\aver{\mathbf{J}}$, and the concurrence.
+More specifically, the states with maximum possible magnitude of the average angular momentum, or \textit{spin} coherent states, are disentangled and those with $J=0$ are completely entangled, meaning that the one-particle correlation matrix is proportional to the identity matrix.

-We show that in the limit of high number of particles $J(t)$ has the form of the periodic sequence of Gaussian bumps, whose width (inverse entanglement time) decreases with the number of particles $\propto 1/\sqrt{N}$.
-The interesting feature is that the entanglement is produced even if the interaction is between the particles within the same mode but not between different modes.
+We show that in the limit of large number of particles $J(t)$ has the overall form of the periodic sequence of Gaussian bumps, whose width (inverse entanglement time) decreases with the number of particles $\propto 1/\sqrt{N}$.
+The interesting feature is that entanglement is produced even if the interaction exists between the particles within the same mode but not between different modes.
 This phenomenon is in the striking contrast with the standard quantum mechanical picture, where separable dynamics cannot entangle initially disentangled particles.
-The origin of this effect lies in the structure of the many-body states of the field.
+The origin of this effect lies in the structure of many-body states.
 Because of indistinguishability of the particles one cannot say which particle belongs to which mode.
-As a result only states with amplitudes meeting the special condition are disentangled.
-The dynamics nonlinearly depending on the number of particles may break this condition resulting in entanglement.
+As a result only such states are disentangled whose amplitudes meet the special condition, which can be broken if the dynamics nonlinearly depends on the number of particles.